ajfisher/ajfisher.me/site/src/content/pages/colophon.md

 #### Images

-Images are a mix of pictures I take myself where needed for a project or else I source Creative Commons available images from Flickr which are then attributed.
+Images are a mix of pictures I take myself where needed for a project, sourced from Creative Commons available images in Flickr which are then attributed.
+As of 2024, some images are now produced for headers using Stable Diffusion, which I do locally.
+I acknowledge that Generative image models have likely been trained on copyright artwork (including mine) I explicitly do not use prompts that mimic artists' unique style (eg "in the style of... " type prompts).

 Gatsby has an excellent image processing system which can produce various sizes of image in order to make the site responsive and keep the page weight as light